Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Logics with causal multiteam semantics

+\end{itemize} We emphasize that the uniqueness of $s^\F_{\SET X=\SET x}$, and thus the correctness of this definition, hinges on our assumption that the causal graphs are acyclic.
+For an explanation of how interventions may be defined in the cyclic (non-probabilistic) case, see \cite{BarGal2022}.

-where each row represents an assignment (e.g., the third row represents an assignment $s$ with $s(Key)=2$, $s(X)=1$, $s(Y)=2$, $s(Z)=3$).
-Assume further that the variable $Z$ is generated by the function $\F_Z(X,Y) = X+Y$, $Y$ is generated by $\F_Y(X)=X+1$, while $X$ is exogenous.
-The rows of the table are compatible with these laws, so this is a causal multiteam (call it $T$).
-It encodes many probabilities; for example, $P_T(Z=3) = \frac{1}{3}$.
-Suppose we have a way to enforce the variable $Y$ to take the value $1$.
-We represent the effect of such an intervention ($do(Y=1)$) by recomputing the $Y$ and then the $Z$ column:
+\begin{example} Consider the causal multiteam $T= (T^-, \F)$ depicted in Figure \ref{fig:intervention}, where each row of the leftmost table depicts an assignment of $T^-$ (e.g., the third row represents an assignment $s$ with $s(Key)=2$, $s(X)=1$, $s(Y)=2$, $s(Z)=3$).
+The rows of the table are compatible with the laws $\F_Z(X,Y) = X+Y$ and $\F_Y(X)=X+1$, while $X$ is exogenous. $T$ encodes probabilities for formulas that discuss variables $X,Y,Z$ and their possible values; for example, $P_T(Z=3) = \frac{1}{3}$.

-The probability distribution has changed: now $P_{T_{Y=1}}(Z=3)$ is $\frac{1}{2}$.
-Furthermore, the function $\F_Y$ is now omitted from $T_{Y=1}$ (otherwise the assignments would not be compatible anymore with the laws).
-Correspondingly, the arrow from $X$ to $Y$ has been omitted from the causal graph. \end{example}
+Suppose we can enforce the variable $Y$ to take the value $1$.
+The effect of such an intervention, depicted in the right-hand side of Figure \ref{fig:intervention}, is to first set the value of $Y$ to $1$ (in all rows) and then to recompute the values of $Z$ using the function $\F_Z$.
+The probability distribution has changed: now $P_{T_{Y=1}}(Z=3)=\frac{1}{2}$.
+Furthermore, the function $\F_Y$ is omitted from $T_{Y=1}$, and thus the arrow from $X$ to $Y$ has been omitted from the causal graph. \end{example}